-The COT Indicator Suite for MetaTrader contains five indicators for displaying COT data onto your MetaTrader charts.
-There are three sets of indicators for each of the three report types (legacy, disaggregated and TiFF).
-The data is plotted onto the weekly timeframe.
+The COT Indicator Suite for MetaTrader contains five indicators for displaying COT data directly onto your MetaTrader charts.
+There are three sets of indicators, one for each of the three report types (legacy, disaggregated and TiFF).
+The data is plotted weekly upon market open on Sunday night.

 The COT Totals indicator displays the raw position data from the COT report.
 The total long, total short and total spreading (simultaneous long and short positions, where applicable) positions are displayed by the indicator, as well as a line showing the net long/short positions.

 The position totals can be used as a discretionary tool to determine the proportion of long vs. short positions and the change over time.

 The COT Graph indicator displays the net long/short position for multiple trader classifications.
 At a glance, you can compare the bias of commercial vs. non-commercial traders in the market.